KannanPalani57/real-time-chat-app-next-node-mongodb/README.md

 Real time chat application built in NextJS, NodeJS, MongoDB with TypeScript.

 Used Technologies
-Socket.io - for realtime communicatin
+Socket.io - for realtime communication
 React Query for API Calls

 curl command to create account